developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this group to perform Device Administration functions, such as:
+Use this *Group* to perform Device Administration functions, such as:
 - Control which applications and services are allowed to submit XML for processing by the Zebra MX Management System on a device
 - Submit XML for processing by the Zebra MX Management System
 - Reserve (and unreserve) application User IDs